Heatblur-Simulations/f-14-manual/src/stores/air_to_ground/tald.md

 The F-14 can carry up to four ADM-141 TALDs, one each on stations 3 through 6, using a TER each to gain separation from the aircraft fuselage.

-**Note:** In DCS these currently glide straight ahead until they run out of speed and altitude.
+💡 In DCS these currently glide straight ahead until they run out of speed and altitude.